MrRicardoAcuna7/KDB-QIPC/README.md

 # KDB-QIPC
 IPC in KDB for server and client

-1. Open odbc library with odbc.k.
-2. Create a connection with DSN.
-3. Set up the permissions and messages that server will get from calls.
+1. Open KDB+ ODBC connection using DSN and execute queries.
+2. Set up KDB+ messages and permissions for IPC.
+3. Create the function to be called.
-4. In the client side, call IPC using hopen and passing the right port and credentials.
+4. On the client side, execute async ipc call and store the output as a KDB+ table in a local directory.
-5. Make an async call to the function.
-6. Store output in flat file, with the date.